How to Write a Resume for China – Tips for Global Job Seekers

 • The must-know resume norms in China (and how they differ from Western ones)

-• Real examples and a sample resume you can use
+• Real examples and a sample resume for China you can use

 Why English Resumes Often Fall Flat in Global Job Markets